NJBIA Cannabis Panel Held with National Prohibitionist Kevin Sabet

 He discussed the commercialization of the industry as a left-wing radical (no offense to left-wing radicals).
 Sabet said Big Pharma, tobacco, and alcohol want to enter the NJ adult-use cannabis industry.
 Many in favor of legalization want to stop them or allow a craft section akin to the wine industry to thrive.

 He also claimed to be against arrests based on cannabis.
-Sabet also claimed to be in favor of social justice though he has done nothing to advance social justice.
+Sabet also claimed to be in favor of social justice, though he has done nothing to advance social justice.

 “Will there be nicer pot shops in Princeton?”
-Sabet asked.
+Kevin Sabet asked.
 He noted many more liquor stores are in the inner city than in towns like Princeton.

 If there are no dispensaries in Princeton, it is due to a failure of vision and ambition.